Blood Culture Results You Can Trust.

 Steripath® Gen2 is the simple, all-in-one solution clinically proven to reduce false positive blood culture results.
 Reduce your blood culture contamination rate to improve patient safety and key quality outcomes, while significantly reducing unnecessary antibiotic usage, length of stay and hospital costs.*

 Steripath Gen2 is now available with an integrated syringe configuration for use on difficult venous access patients and hospitals with syringe collection protocols.
 This configuration comes preassembled to save you time and avoid risk of touch-point contamination, compared to other methods.

-Steripath mechanically diverts and sequesters the initial 1.5-2.0 mL of blood, the volume known to most likely contain contaminants.1 Blood cultures are then collected through an independent sterile flow path maintaining a closed vein-to-bottle system.
+Steripath Gen2 actively diverts and sequesters the initial 1.5-2.0mL of blood, the volume known to contain contaminants.³ Blood cultures are then collected through a second flow path, creating a closed vein-to-bottle collection system.